- How to Get UK Business Visa from India

 - The Schengen Member state of the first entry would be the Schengen embassy for your visa application.
 In our case, it was Austria.

 - Mention all the countries you want to visit in the “Member States of Destination” section.
 If you don’t want to visit any other country, leave this section empty.
 In this section, we mentioned the Czech Republic and Hungary as I wanted to visit them.

-After filling the forms for Schengen visa, we signed our individual forms.
+After filling out the forms for the Schengen visa, we signed our individual forms.

 Valid Indian Passport

 A Valid Indian passport with at least 2 blank pages.
 To be on the safer side, it’s much better to have one with at least 6 months of validity.

 Schengen Visa Photo Requirements